 Protiviti is providing guidance on this issue via this Flash Report.
-Such guidance is not guaranteed to prevent any attack but may impede potential vectors the campaign may utilize or allow identification of an attack underway before it is completed.
+Such guidance is not guaranteed to prevent any attack but may impede potential vectors the campaign may utilise or allow identification of an attack underway before it is completed.
 Protiviti’s Cyber Threat Intelligence Lab is gathering indicators of attack (IoAs) and issuing specific guidance to clients via their engagement teams.
-If IoAs are found, organizations should investigate or contain immediately.
+If IoAs are found, organisations should investigate or contain immediately.

 General Guidance With Ransomware

-Organizations should consider the following common observations related to ransomware threats that are provided with both long-term improvements to mitigate the threat and specific advice to react to an attack underway or an early detection of an IoA.
+Organisations should consider the following common observations related to ransomware threats that are provided with both long-term improvements to mitigate the threat and specific advice to react to an attack underway or an early detection of an IoA.

 - Observation: Almost all attacks are facilitated by exploitation of identity.
 While some services and processes can be exploited, the most immediate goal of most attackers is to obtain a privileged identity (user’s account) with which to explore the environment and launch further tools.

 Mitigation: Follow a three-tiered identity architecture recommended by Microsoft.
 Never allow domain administrators to use their domain credentials unless they are absolutely needed for the task at hand.

 React: Change privileged account passwords using a script provided by Microsoft to change the Kerberos Ticket Granting Ticket twice rapidly to lock out possibly compromised domain credentials.

 - Observation: The damage from ransomware is maximised in an environment without backups.